 No, there is not.
 If only whole numbers were allowed, there are three Nash equilibria depending on the rounding algorithm.
-If only whole numbers were allowed, the players have to round the results that are not whole numbers so that they become whole numbers.
 It is possible to round a number: a) up (to the higher whole number), b) down (to the lower whole number) or c) to the nearest whole number.
 If game organizers were true theorists they would give all the players an instruction how to round numbers.

 If players were told to round down, then Nash equilibrium would be at 0.
 If they were told to round up the Nash equilibrium would be at 4.
 If they were told to round to the nearest whole number the Nash equilibrium would be at 2.